WVMA-CD

-WVMA-CD, virtual channel 17 (UHF digital channel 22), is a low-powered, Class A Antenna TV-affiliated television station licensed to Winchendon, Massachusetts, United States (which is technically part of the Boston television market), but primarily serving western New Hampshire.
-The station is owned by Woodland Communications, a company controlled by Bill and Paige Christian, partners in Waypoint Media.
-WVMA-CD's studios are located on Pleasant Street in Claremont, New Hampshire, and its transmitter is located near Scovill Road in Walpole, New Hampshire.
+WVMA-CD (channel 17) is a low-power, Class A television station in Providence, Rhode Island, United States.
+The station is owned by Woodland Communications, a company controlled by Bill and Paige Christian, partners in Waypoint Media, and has an affiliation with the classic television network Antenna TV.
+WVMA-CD's transmitter is located on Hartford Pike in Foster, Rhode Island.